-Not content with presenting us with a mere weekend of music, this year promoter Howard Monk and the team behind Crouch-End based The End Festival, extended the event over 11 days.
+Not content with presenting us with a mere weekend of music, this year promoter Howard Monk and the team behind The End Festival, set in Crouch End, extended the event over 11 days.
 Heady and ambitious stuff.
 There’s no point pretending it’s all gone like clockwork but that’s not what The End is all about.
 What the mega-fest has set out to do is prioritise thoughtful curation, presenting a multitude of genres and some familiar names mixed with emerging talent.
 That’s where the rewards lie.

 If the opening weekend had a party atmosphere, weekday events turned things down a few notches for something more introspective – music to nurse a hangover by.
-It was good to see a big turnout at the King’s Head on Monday, where three folk bands were performing.
+It was good to see a big turnout at the King’s Head on Monday, where three folk bands performed.
 I managed to catch Elephants and Castles’ lively and good-humoured opening act (see above).

 Over at The Crypt, the recording studio provided the perfect up-close and personal setting for Nadine Khouri and her band.
 Khouri’s compositions are beautifully crafted, sophisticated and precise, overlaid with her soft, smokey vocals.
 Something of her style reminds me of Mazzy Star’s Hope Sandoval, with a touch of Marianne Faithful in her vocal quality, although she is an artist who very much treads her own path and can’t really be pigeonholed.